nbbaier/open-in-townie/README.md

 # Val Town Townie Opener

-A browser extension that adds a button to Val Town 'x' pages to open them in Townie.
+A browser extension that adds a button to Val Town val pages to open them in Townie.

 ## How it Works